Icelandic Schooner Hildur

-The schooners Haukur and Hildur, are descendants of the first decked sailing vessels in north Iceland in the 19th century.
+The wooden schooner Hildur, is a descendant of the first decked sailing vessels in north Iceland in the 19th century.
 The knowledge and know-how of handling and maintaining gaff rigged ships had been all but lost in Iceland.
-The two similar schooners are now the only active vessels of their kind along Icelandic shores.
+Hildur and her sister ship Haukur are now the only active local vessels of their kind along Icelandic shores.

-The family run business that restored Haukur and Hildur and converted them to gaff rigged schooners with comfortable accommodation have now saved six Icelandic oak fishing-boats and given them a new purpose.
+The family run business that restored Hildur and Haukur and converted them to gaff rigged schooners with comfortable accommodation have now saved six Icelandic oak fishing-boats and given them a new purpose.
+They have also purchased schooner Opal and converted it to an innovative electric powered vessel to reduce their carbon footprint when not under sail.
 They sail as adventure charter vessels exploring the Iceland coast and Greenland, or are in constant use as whale watching boats in North East Iceland - one of the most reliable locations to see big whales in the world.
 The story started in 1995 with the restoration of the wooden fishing boat Knörrinn and saving it from destruction.
 In the construction of these oak boats, Icelandic carpenters elevated their craftmanship to a fine art!
 Regulations concerning both the choice of materials and the strength of these boats, were particularly strict in Iceland, but the legacy now is that the port of Husavik has a small fleet of extremely seaworthy wooden ships and two schooners that can venture as far afield as Greenland.

 Wooden Boats Around the World Unite !